GhoulofGSG9/NS2_WorkshopBackup/README.md

+# Note: No UGC support!
+With version 340 Natural Selection 2 started using the UGC workshop system instead of the old legacy workshop.
+UGC doesn't offer a public REST API to download items, so this workshop backup server doesn't work for any UGC mod.

+It's recommended to use the new built-in mod backup web server of the dedicated game server.
+It can be enable by adding `-startmodserver` to the server's start parameters.
+By default the built-in backup server listen to gameport + 2.
+That can be changed via the start parameter `-modserverport`.
+It can also be bound to an external ip via the parameter `-modserveraddress`.

+For more details see the Mod System Changes section of the [Update 340 changelog](https://store.steampowered.com/news/app/4920/view/5917165051353982118).

 # Steam Workshop Backup Server for Natural Selection 2

 The Workshop Backup Server ensures that Natural Selection 2 clients will be able to download a server-side mod even when Steam is acting up OR when the server is running an out-dated version of a mod.

-Its intended use is to make it simple for anyone to host a steam backup server for their own or others game servers.
+It's intended use is to make it simple for anyone to host a steam backup server for their own or others game servers.

 To support "swapping" backups between groups of server ops, multiple backup